fabiankay/mybrewery/_posts/2022-06-15-architecture-diagram.md

 ## Data Storage & Analytics

 A lot on storage technologies has already been mentioned above.
 There will be a Key Value Store for sensor data and relational databases for both, the brewing application and the community website.
 While all databases might exchange some information via API, the data will remain within the service as single source of truth.
 For analytics purposes like for example the taste ratings and comments or temperture curves, the data form all databases will be integrated into the analytics service.
 Data from different services can be connected using the brewing session id.

+For tracking brewing sessions the logging of different actions, especially the interactions with other parts of the software seems appropriate or even necessary.
+Whenever the edge device application returns values or the brewing session triggers a change in temperature, the respective information should be logged to a logfile.
+Moreover, any manual interference with the heater should be logged.
+Yet, logging should not be exaggerated and only be applied in critical processes and for tracking error states.